Trust-Anchor-Group/NeuroCredits/TAG.Payments.NeuroCredits/Root/NeuroCredits/InvoiceTemplates/DefaultOrganizationalInvoice.md

 ====================================================================================

 The following information contains an invoice for the Neuro-Credits™ that was purchased.
 You will find a QR-encoded link below with options to pay the corresponding invoice.
+The e-mail also contains a calendar entry named `Reminder.ics`.
+You can add this to your calendar, to receive a payment notification before the invoice is due.

 | General Information                                      ||
 |:----------------|----------------------------------------:|